fosskers/t/README.markdown

     mkdir ~/tasks

-Finally, set up an alias to run `t`.
+Finally, set up an alias to run `t3`.
 Put something like this in your `~/.bashrc` file:

-    alias t='python ~/path/to/t.py --task-dir ~/tasks --list tasks'
+    alias t='python3 ~/path/to/t3.py --task-dir ~/tasks --list tasks'

 Make sure you run `source ~/.bashrc` or restart your terminal window to make the alias take effect.

-Using t
+Using t3
 -------

-`t` is quick and easy to use.
+`t3` is quick and easy to use.

 ### Add a Task

-To add a task, use `t [task description]`:
+To add a task, use `t3 [task description]`:

-    $ t Clean the apartment.
+    $ t3 Clean the apartment.
-    $ t Write chapter 10 of the novel.
+    $ t3 Write chapter 10 of the novel.
-    $ t Buy more beer.
+    $ t3 Buy more beer.
     $

 ### List Your Tasks

-Listing your tasks is even easier -- just use `t`:
+Listing your tasks is even easier -- just use `t3`:

     $ t
     9  - Buy more beer.